Mr-Kumar-Abhishek/MicroTXT/README.md

 I will accept pull requests if they fix bugs or improve the software in a way I think fits the goals of the project.

+Try to follow the coding style of existing code, and comment any non-simple code.

 ### Bug Reports

 Well structured & polite bug reports are appreciated.
 Please try to include the following information in any bug reports: